2010 British Touring Car Championship

 The 2010 Dunlop MSA British Touring Car Championship season was the 53rd British Touring Car Championship (BTCC) season.
 It began at Thruxton Circuit on 4 April and finished after 30 races over ten events at Brands Hatch on 10 October.

 RML Chevrolet driver Jason Plato claimed the championship with a win in the penultimate race of the season leading home season long rival, Honda Racing Team's Matt Neal.
-On his way to his second BTCC crown, Plato claimed seven victories through the course of the season compared to Neal's five wins.
+On his way to his second BTCC crown, Plato claimed seven victories through the course of the season (equalling Andy Rouse's all-time record of 60) compared to Neal's five wins.
 The final victory margin was 31 points.
 Neal's teammate Gordon Shedden also had a shot at the title heading into the final round but a broken driveshaft immediately prior to the start of Race 2 at Brands Hatch left him too far adrift and he finished the title 42 points behind Plato.

 Despite finishing fourth in the outright points chase Arena Motorsport Ford driver Tom Onslow-Cole lost the Independents' Trophy to team mate Tom Chilton.
 Chilton ended up eight points clear of Onslow-Cole with Motorbase Performance BMW driver Steven Kane finishing just two points behind Chilton.

 The combined performances of Neal and Shedden won for the Honda Racing Team the Teams' title.
 It was the third title for Team Dynamics and the first time they had won the manufacturers crown for long-time partners Honda.
 The combined performances of Chilton and Onslow-Cole allowed Arena Motorsport to claim the Independent Teams' trophy, breaking a three-year stranglehold on that trophy by West Surrey Racing.